Even the best CV in the world can be let down by poor presentation…

 Choose a professional font.
 A professional font ensures that your CV can be easily read and simply scanned.
 Remember: Comic Sans is not your friend.

 Present things in a logical order.
 Use sufficient spacing, clear section headings (e.g. work experience, education) and a reverse chronological order to keep things clear and easily legible.
-Also highlight your most recent achievements.
+And always make sure you highlight your most recent achievements.

-Other things to do: Include contact details, keep email address professional (firstname.lastname@example.org does not count), maintain consistent formatting, ask someone to check.
+Other things to do: Include contact details, keep email address professional (email@example.com does not count), maintain consistent formatting, ask someone to check for common spelling and grammar mistakes.

 Be afraid of white space.
 Don’t fear the gaps.
 Even if you think your CV looks quite bare, as long as you’ve included all the relevant information and applicable, quantifiable achievements, you needn’t worry.
 Remember: Sometimes less is more.